Official-Codaisseur-Graduate/Jobs-Board-Client/README.md

 - Redux
 - Redux-Thunk

 ## Goals for this project
 The overall goal for this project was to provide a tool to Codaisseur graduates whereby they could gain useful information regarding job applications.
-The App will allow graduates to gain insight into previous graduates experiences when applying to companies in the Netherlands.
-More precisely, the app gives a basic overview such as, how many previous graduates have applied to a company, whether they had an interview, finally whether they got hired.
+The app will allow graduates to gain insight into previous graduates experiences when applying to companies in the Netherlands.
+More precisely, the app gives a basic overview such as, how many previous graduates have applied to a company, whether they had an interview, and whether they got hired.
+The app also gives an overview of how many applications and interviews it takes on average to get a job offer.

 In  order to do this we used the [Huntr API](https://docs.huntr.co/) for previous graduates data and we used a basic web scraper to pull job postings from